Consistent and convergent discretizations of Helfrich-type energies on general meshes: Numerical example

+Before presenting the numerical example of the above discretization in Section \ref{sec:numerical-experiment} below, we introduce a slight modification for numerical efficiency in Section \ref{sec:pseudo-unit-edge}.

-\section{Pseudo-unit edge directors}
+\subsection{Pseudo-unit edge directors}

-In the statement of the Theorem \ref{thm: main} we may replace the set of unit edge directors by the set of \emph{pseudo-unit edge directors}, which we define below. \begin{defi} A \emph{pseudo - unit edge director} of a triangular complex $\T$ is a map $n:\E(\T)\to \R^3$ such that $n(e)\cdot \tau(e) = 0$ and $n(e)\cdot n_0(e) = 1$, where $n_0(e)\in S^2$ is the a-priori normal candidate
+In the statement of the Theorem \ref{thm: main} we may replace the set of unit edge directors by the set of \emph{pseudo-unit edge directors}, which we define below. \begin{defi} A \emph{pseudo - unit edge director} of a triangular complex $\T$ is a map $n:\E(\T)\to \R^3$ such that for every $e\in\E(\T)$ with adjacent triangles $\kappa,\kappa'$, there exists $\lambda(e)\in\R$ such that

-The family of pseudo-unit edge directors is denoted $PN(\T)$.
+The family of pseudo-unit edge directors is denoted $PN(\T)$ and an example is provided in Figure \ref{fig:pseudonormal}.

 \end{defi}